Parag-S-Salunkhe/twotierapp/docs/Part1-DockerDeployment.md

 to see the message in database on sql container. enter mysql and type select * from messages

-it will desplay all the message that you had inserted
+it will display all the message that you had inserted